June-Skeeter/Module4_GEOS270/index.md

 # Spatial Analysis & GIS Workflows

-This module will cover spatial analysis and inference methods methods.
-We can overlay spatial layers to create new information and make conclusions about our data.
+This module will cover various techniques used to analyze spatial data.
+We can overlay multiple spatial data sets or look at the features within one data set and analyze their spatial relationsips.
+We can to create new information and make conclusions about our data.

 <img src="docs/content/images/RiskModelling.png">